 Keuka Park is a very small town located in the state of New York.
 With a population of 1,130 people and just one neighborhood, Keuka Park is the 733rd largest community in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Keuka Park is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Keuka Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Keuka Park is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Keuka Park who work in office and administrative support (18.15%), teaching (16.37%), and personal care services (11.64%).

-A relatively large number of people in Keuka Park telecommute to their jobs.
-Overall, about 14.55% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.55% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small town, there is also a high proportion of single, often educated, people living in Keuka Park.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Keuka Park.